 The Epsilon™ (Product Code: E100-01) is a novel imaging system for characterising human skin, hair and other materials.
 Its unique calibration technology enable it to measure properties such as hydration micro-relief and insensible perpiration.
 The Epsilon™ is supplied in a sturdy plastic case illustrated below.

 The instrument and its parking stand are illustrated below.

 The standard in-vitro accessories shown below are machined from pure Acetal.
-They include hollow donor chambers of 5mm and 8mm internal diameter and solid pressure plug for studying in-vitro solid materials such as leaves.
+They include hollow donor chambers of 5mm and 8mm internal diameter and solid pressure plug for studying in-vitro materials such as hair.
 These slip into the mounting ring of the accessories holder and are retained by the central Nylon thumb screw.
 There is also a matching lid to minimise evaporation of volatile solvents from the donor chambers.

 The Epsilon™ is staightforward to use.
 The instruction material is comprehensive, and support is just an e-mail away.
 In addition, our optional on-site training, in Chinese, English, French or German, aims to build confidence in a new instrument using a new measurement principle.